in

 How Much Does A Granite Slab Weigh?

-Because of their extended width and lengths and the fact that they are granite makes for one heavy slab, and how heavy they are will depend on the granite slab thickness you are looking to use for your home.
+Because of their extended width and lengths and the fact that they are stone, they make for one heavy slab, and how heavy they are will depend on the material thickness you are looking to use for your home.

-Thinner granite slabs will have a weight of at least 13 pounds per square foot, while thicker granite slabs can go up to 19 pounds per square foot.
+Thinner stone slabs weigh at least 13 pounds per square foot, while thicker slabs can go up to 19 pounds per square foot.
 See our granite countertop weight guide for more details.

 Granite Slab Thickness